QuickLogic-Corp/qorc-sdk/qf_vr_apps/qf_1micvr_app/GCC_Project/Readme.txt

-This is Readme.txt file for creating and building QuickAI Projects using open-source GCC Tools and the provided Makefiles.
+This is Readme.txt file for creating and building qorc-sdk Projects using open-source GCC Tools and the provided Makefiles.

 Requirements: